Mitsubishi Mirage: Interior

 Mitsubishi's powertrain choices were vast with this new platform.
 Front-wheel drive was most common, with all-wheel drive available for some models.
-Engines ranged from 1.3- to 1.8-liter naturally-aspirated gasoline inline-fours, 1.8 and 2.0-liter turbocharged versions of the same, plus 1.8 and 2.0-liter diesels.
+Engines ranged from 1.3- to 1.8-liter gasoline inline-fours, plus 1.8 and 2.0-liter diesels.
 Notably, a gasoline V6 engine variant displacing just 1.6-liters was also offered, making it the smallest ever mass-produced V6.